camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ## DMN 1.3 and FEEL 1.2 support

-DMN allows you to model decisions and execute them inside your process.
-With this release, the DMN engine got even more powerful.
+DMN allows business analysts and stakeholders to model decisions that can be execute inside your process.
+With DMN 1.3 and FEEL 1.2, the DMN engine got even more powerful.

-Camunda BPM 7.13 supports the latest DMN 1.3 namespace as well as full coverage of FEEL 1.2.
+DMN 1.3 allows for easier diagram exchanges between vendors and FEEL 1.2 extends the variety of elements and functions you can use in Camunda BPM.
 This means that you can use even more DMN notation elements like Input Expressions, Output Entries, and more!

 You can model DMN 1.3 Diagrams using the latest version of the [Camunda Modeler](https://camunda.com/download/modeler/).
 Check out the [introductory Blog Post](https://blog.camunda.com/post/2020/03/camunda-bpm-supports-dmn-feel-1.2/) which walks you through all the new features.